jeguzzi/coppeliasim-aseba/README.md

 Enki provides the core functionality of [Aseba playground](http://wiki.thymio.org/en:asebaplayground), which is the simulator mostly commonly used with Thymios and Aseba.

 With respect to Enki/Aseba playground, coppeliaSim together with this plugin, share this features:
   - simulate one or more Thymio, emulating the Aseba-based firmware (and are therefore compatible with Aseba Studio and/or VPL).
   - motors, LEDs, proximity sensors, buttons, ground sensors.
+  - compatible with the new autodiscovery of Thymio Suite.

 CoppeliaSim together with this plugin, adds:
-  - Fully featured 3D robotics simulation (this from CoppeliaSim alone :-))
+  - fully featured 3D robotics simulation (this from CoppeliaSim alone :-))
   - ground sensors detects steps/holes/ too
   - proximity sensors responds to material color too
   - accelerometer